aselshall/rm/hw/presentation-hw.md

 - For detailed criteria, review the [presentation rubric](https://aselshall.github.io/rm/hw/presentation-rubric) , which you can also download from this [Link](https://aselshall.github.io/rm/hw/Presentation%20rubric.docx).

 ### Grade
-- 22.5 points: Presentation
+- Presentation: 22.5 points
-- 2.5 points: Peer-evaluation forms
+- Peer-evaluation forms: 2.5 points